mamontov-cpp/saddy-graphics-engine-2d/README.md

 ## Our Goals

-Our main goal is to create tiny graphic engine, which can be used to create a small native 2D games.
+Our main goal is to create tiny graphic engine, which can be used to create a small 2D games.
-  * We want to provide a simple engine, which can be built with NO external dependencies at all.
-That's right.
-You don't need to download and build anything to build a source of main page
+  * We want to provide a simple engine, which can be built with NO external dependencies at all, so the core project can be built without installing any libraries (except for those, required by OpenGL).
   * We do, however, use a 3rdparty libraries, like tpunit++ or format, but they are either linked statically, or moved to plugins.
   * We want to provide an easy-to-use toolchain to satisfy simple most basic needs for  creating a simple game.
-  * We rely on established and well-known technologies, such as OpenGL, MSVC or GCC.
-  * This is project done for fun and powered by it.

 ## Supported platforms